-The Workhorse II electronics and transducer ceramics are mounted to the transducer head.
+The WorkHorse electronics and transducer ceramics are mounted to the transducer head.
 The numbers embossed on the edge of the transducer indicate the beam number.
 When assembling the unit, match the transducer beam number 3 with the Beam 3 mark on the end-cap.

-The Sentinel ADCP includes a longer housing to hold a battery.
-The internal alkaline battery pack has 450 watt-hours (Wh) of usable energy at 0 C. Lithium batteries have a capacity of approximately 1650 Wh.
+The Sentinel ADCP includes a longer housing to hold an alkaline battery.
+The internal battery pack has 450 watt-hours (Wh) of usable energy at 0 C. When fresh, the voltage is +42 VDC.
+When depleted, the voltage drops to 30 VDC or less.

-Workhorse II Sentinel ADCPs come standard with one Delkin C600 series CompactFlash memory card with the maximum memory capacity not to exceed 4GB per deployment.
+WHII electronics include one Compact Flash card, with the total memory capacity not to exceed 4GB per deployment.